Child Protection and Safeguarding Policy

 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.

 8.1 Stoke Primary School is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
-Stoke Primary School works closely with its neighbouring family hub to work with families in the community to improve outcomes for children.
+Stoke Primary School is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.

 8.2 Stoke Primary School works within the Coventry Safeguarding Children Partnership’s ‘Right Help, Right Time’ framework, available on the CSCP website.